Frequently Asked Questions

 How do I backup and restore my Rego data?

-Since your Rego data is only stored locally on your device, it’s very important to maintain a backup of your data in Dropbox.
-You can read this article for detailed instructions.
+Since your Rego data is only stored locally on your device, it's very important to maintain a backup of your data in Dropbox.
+You can read an article in the Guide section of this website for detailed instructions.